awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 Provisioned IOPS SSD \(`io1` and `io2`\) volumes are designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency\.
 Provisioned IOPS SSD volumes use a consistent IOPS rate, which you specify when you create the volume, and Amazon EBS delivers the provisioned performance 99\.9 percent of the time\.

 `io1` volumes are designed to provide 99\.8 to 99\.9 percent volume durability with an annual failure rate \(AFR\) no higher than 0\.2 percent, which translates to a maximum of two volume failures per 1,000 running volumes over a one\-year period\. `io2` volumes are designed to provide 99\.999 percent volume durability with an AFR no higher than 0\.001 percent, which translates to a single volume failure per 100,000 running volumes over a one\-year period\.

+Provisioned IOPS SSD `io1` volumes are available for all Amazon EC2 instance types\.
+Provisioned IOPS SSD `io2` volumes are available for all EC2 instances types, with the exception of R5b\.

 Provisioned IOPS SSD volumes can range in size from 4 GiB to 16 TiB\.
 You can provision from 100 IOPS up to 64,000 IOPS per volume on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances) and up to 32,000 on other instances\.
 The maximum ratio of provisioned IOPS to requested volume size \(in GiB\) is 50:1 for `io1` volumes, and 500:1 for `io2` volumes\.
 For example, a 100 GiB `io1` volume can be provisioned with up to 5,000 IOPS, while a 100 GiB `io2` volume can be provisioned with up to 50,000 IOPS\.
 On a supported instance type, the following volume sizes allow provisioning up to the 64,000 IOPS maximum:
 + `io1` volume 1,280 GiB in size or greater \(50 × 1,280 GiB = 64,000 IOPS\)